 Then, by luck or some other miracle, I received the job offer I had been waiting for.
 I spent the next few days celebrating the accomplishment and then, as I sat through orientation after orientation, I realized that I would need to soak up a significant amount of technical knowledge to be successful at this new job.
 Click Here to Read Article …

 Are you looking forward to but not sure how to ask for a raise?
 Usually, it can’t hurt to ask.
 After all, most bosses are certainly quick to ask if you can do a little extra work.
 Maybe you have been asked to work late, come in early, train the new employee, fix the problem your co-worker has made, or keep things running while the boss goes on vacation.
 The question then becomes: When it is okay for the employee to ask for a raise?

 Unfortunately, when it comes to wanting more money out of your job, asking can be tricky and sometimes awkward.
 Although most companies do yearly evaluations, it is tough to know whether or not you are established enough after one year to ask for a raise if you’re new to the company.
 Click Here to Read Article …

 Popular search terms for this article:

-how to ask for a raise and get it, what to say when asking for a raise, how to ask for a raise email, how to ask for a raise, how to ask for a raise via email, asking for a raise email, how to ask for a raise in an email, asking for a raise via email, asking for a raise, how to ask for a raise by email
+how to ask for a raise and get it, what to say when asking for a raise, how to ask for a raise email, how to ask for a raise, how to ask for a raise via email, asking for a raise email, how to ask for a raise in an email, asking for a raise via email, asking for a raise, how to ask for a raise through email